NOMINATION & INDUCTEE SELECTION PROCESS

 Here’s how to nominate someone, step-by-step:

 Inductee candidates are proposed through our nomination process.
 Anyone can submit a nomination for someone they feel is worthy of induction and meets the published criteria.
-The Mountain Bike Hall of Fame (MBHOF) accepts nomination submissions during the month of November each year on the official Nomination Form.
+The Mountain Bike Hall of Fame (MBHOF) accepts nomination submissions each year on the official Nomination Form in October.
 This form gives us the information needed to evaluate the candidate.
-If the candidate looks like they could qualify for induction, a member of the Nomination and Selection Committee (NSC) will contact the nominator and schedule a group Zoom meeting with the nominator and the candidate or their representative.
+If the candidate looks like they could qualify for induction, a Nomination and Selection Committee (NSC) member will contact the nominator and schedule a group Zoom meeting with the nominator and the candidate or their representative.
 This meeting will decide if the candidate qualifies to be added to the Future MBHOF Inductees list.
-This list is reviewed each year by the NSC to determine who will be inducted that year.
+The NSC reviews This list each year to determine who will be inducted that year.

-The month of November is the only time the nomination form is available.
+Remember: The month of **October** is the only time the nomination form is available.

 The best submissions are those that are a collaborative effort between the nominator and the nominee.
 This is their story and they know their accomplishments and background better than anyone else.